 Pink, yellow, blue, red-each kind of fancy colored diamond is beautiful in their own way.
 But why do pink diamonds have such a reputation for prestige, high value, and luxury?

 Pink diamonds account for less than 0.01% of global diamond production.3 In fact, The Cape Town Diamond Museum estimates that there are only about 500 pink diamonds across the world left to be discovered.
 According to the Argyle Mine in Western Australia, where more than 90% of the world's pink diamonds are produced, pink diamonds can cost up to 20 times the price of an equivalent white diamond or yellow diamond.

 In an interview with BBC News, gem expert Richard Reve explains a pink diamond's rarity as follows:

 "When you talk about colored diamonds, they're already in the elite 1% produced in the world.
 Pink diamonds are the 1% of the 1%."

 The nonprofit Fancy Color Research Foundation determined that pink diamonds are increasing in value faster than those of any other color, with prices growing by 116% between 2010 and 2019.
 At one point, pink diamonds accounted for five of the ten most valuable diamonds ever to sell at auction.
 The natural pink diamond sales records speak for themselves:

-- The Pink Star - In 2017, a 59.60-carat pink diamond named the Pink Star became the most expensive jewel to ever sell at auction when it sold for $71.2 million at an auction in Hong Kong
+- The Pink Star - In 2017, a 59.60-carat pink diamond named the Pink Star became the most expensive jewel to ever sell.
+It sold for $71.2 million at an auction in Hong Kong

 - The Graff Pink - Prior to the sale of the Pink Star, the previous record for the most expensive jewel to be sold at auction was also held by a pink diamond-the Graff Pink.
 The 24.78-carat gem sold for $46.16 million in 2010.